stlee42/BuenosAiresMono/README.md

 # Buenos Aires Mono

-Buenos Aires Mono is a monospaced font for programming forked from [Inconsolata LGC Short](https://github.com/eggsyntax/Inconsolata-LGC-Short) but with even more reduced line height and with vertically centered tilde.
+Buenos Aires Mono is a monospaced font for programming, forked from [Inconsolata LGC Short](https://github.com/eggsyntax/Inconsolata-LGC-Short), but with even more reduced line height and with vertically centered tilde.

+It comes in 4 styles (regular, italic, bold, and bold italic), and has Latin, Greek, and Cyrillic glyphs.

 ### Customizations